jw6096/SoloGame/README.md

 All other sprites were provided as the standard library within RPG Maker MV.
 None of the artwork is mine.
 The image folder is not present due to copyright reasons.

+To play the game, you must download the entire output folder and run the Game.exe file within it.
+The game is currently unfinished with no storyline in it yet, but you can wander the world and explore what is there!